OptoDrum - FAQ

 In principle yes.
 However, there are some exceptions.

 For example, the mouse line DBA2/J is a model to study glaucoma.
-However, some studies find that these mice simply do not have an optomotor reflex, independent of their retinal phenotype.
-This finding is inconsistent between different labs, so there may well be subtypes of DBA/2J mice with and without the ability to have an optomotor reflex.
+However, some studies find that these mice simply do not have an optomotor reflex, independent of their retinal phenotype (Barabas et al 2011).
+This finding is inconsistent between different labs, others find the optomotor reflex to nicely reflect the retinal phenotype (Rangarajan et al 2011, Burroughs et al 2011).
+Maybe there are different subtypes of DBA/2J mice with and without the ability to have an optomotor reflex.
 This highlights the importance to have a good control in each study, that shows that your phenotypic observation, for example lack of optomotor reflex, is really associated with the objective of your study.

 The other example are albino mice.
 Here, the data is inconsistent between studies.
 Some studies find that they do not have an optomotor reflex.
 Other studies find that they do have the reflex, but reversed: they reflexively move their heads in the wrong direction, opposite of the moving stripe pattern.
 This is due to a mistake in axonal crossing at the optic chiasm.
 Again, this shows the importance to have a proper control.